brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/SysAdmin-Tools/GroupPolicyObjects-Templates/README.md

 2. **admin-local-Workstations-IT-TEAM**
    Configures local administrative rights for IT team members on workstations.

-3. **Default_Domain_Controllers_Policy**
-   The default GPO for configuring domain controllers with essential security and operational settings.

-4. **Default_Domain_Policy**
-   The baseline GPO for domain-wide security settings and configurations.

 5. **deploly-printer-template**
    Configures printer deployment across specified models.